11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

-C. Pipe Piles
+B. Pipe Piles

 Pipe pile may be extended using Figure A, or B, or C (Appendix 11‑4) depending on wall thickness and pile position at the time of splicing.

-D. Steel H-Piles
+C. Steel H-Piles

 Specifications require that field extensions of Steel H-piles shall be made only by

-E. Surface Roughness
+D. Surface Roughness

-F. Pile Alignment
+E. Pile Alignment